hencou/esp8266_milight_hub/README.md

 This is a fork of Sidoh's Milight Hub: https://github.com/sidoh/esp8266_milight_hub/ Instead of using a central hub this project aims to be used behind every wall switch.
 * RGB_CCT Lights can be controlled with MQTT, HTTP, MiLight remote or a wall push switch.
 * Wall switches will remains working even without WIFI.
 * Status updates will be send to MQTT.
 * WallSwitch commands are also forwarded to the MQTT command topic to extend the range.
 * ESP8266MQTTMesh is used for the Wifi connection.
 When the Wifi is out of range, it creates a mesh network automaticaly with an gateway to the MQTT server.

 UDP functionality is removed to save space, besides using it to know which deviceId to control.
 The first configured (UDP) deviceId from the settings is used for the wall switches.
-MQTT commands are only send to light bulbs when the coresponding deviceId is configured as (UDP) deviceId.
+MQTT commands are only send to light bulbs when the corresponding deviceId is configured as (UDP) deviceId.

 Button press functions:
 * Short press: light off